maxplanck-ie/TheWhoTheWhatTheHuh/README.md

+For a version supporting bcl2fastq V1 from Illumina, see the "[bcl2fastqV1](https://github.com/maxplanck-ie/bcl2fastq_pipeline/tree/bcl2fastqV1)" branch.

 This will be our new bcl to fastq pipeline.
 Features will include:

   * Runs as a background process, rather than a cron job that needs to check if another instance is already running